nodejs/node/doc/api/fs.markdown

 ## fs.watchFile(filename[, options], listener)

-    Stability: 2 - Stable.
-Use fs.watch instead, if possible.

 Watch for changes on `filename`.
 The callback `listener` will be called each time the file is accessed.